The Importance of Corporate Compliance

 Federal and state regulations, as well as industry standards, are continually evolving.
 To avoid the risk of non-compliance, it’s essential to conduct regular assessments.
 The Association of Corporate Counsel (ACC) suggests conducting a risk assessment once a year.

-A formal assessment process, like this one recommended by the ACC, can help your organisation be proactive about preventing corporate compliance violations:
+A formal assessment process, like this one recommended by the ACC, can help your organization be proactive about preventing corporate compliance violations:

 - Audit results